 \section{Introduction}

-Climate change, energy security, and the potential depletion of resources propelled by escalating global population and technological advancement constitute pressing challenges for mankind~\cite{zuttel2003materials, wonder}.
-To address these, renewable energy promotion is vital, with hydrogen emerging as the quintessential energy carrier for mobile and stationary applications.
-Hydrogen not only mitigates environmental harm but also reduces reliance on imported oil for countries devoid of natural resources \cite{barthelemy2017hydrogen}.
-Various storage techniques exist for hydrogen, including pressurized gas, cryogenic liquid, and solid fuel as a chemical or physical combination with other materials like metal hydrides, complex hydrides, and carbon materials, or produced in-situ in vehicles by methanol reforming~\cite{oesterreicher1981hydrides,lee2005review}.
+Climate change, energy security and the potential depletion of resources due to growing global population and technological advances represent pressing challenges for humanity.~\cite{zuttel2003materials, Wonder}.
+To address these issues, promoting renewable energy is crucial as hydrogen is becoming an essential energy source for mobile and stationary applications.
+Hydrogen not only reduces environmental damage, but also reduces dependence on imported oil for countries without natural resources~\cite{barthelemy2017hydrogen}.
+There are various storage technologies for hydrogen, including compressed gas, cryogenic liquids and solid fuels as a chemical or physical combination with other materials such as metal hydrides, complex hydrides and carbon materials or produced in vehicles by on-site methanol reforming~\cite{oesterreicher1981hydrides,lee2005review}.
 Each of these methods possesses unique attributes for hydrogen storage.
 Storage by absorption as chemical compounds or by adsorption on carbon materials carries safety benefits, necessitating a form of conversion or energy input for hydrogen release.
-Considerable effort has been invested into new hydrogen-storage systems, including metal, chemical, or complex hydrides, and carbon nanostructures~\cite{Norskov}.
+Considerable effort has been invested into new hydrogen-storage systems, including metal, chemical, or complex hydrides, and carbon nanostructures~\cite{Norskov,lai2015hydrogen}.

 Hydrogen storage in metal hydrides involves chemically combining hydrogen gas with metal elements, forming metal hydrides.
 These offer significant safety benefits over gas and liquid storage methods, while also boasting higher hydrogen storage density (6.5 H atoms/cm\textsuperscript{3} for MgH\textsubscript{2}) as compared to hydrogen gas (0.99 H atoms/cm\textsuperscript{3}) or liquid hydrogen (4.2 H atoms/cm\textsuperscript{3}) \cite{astle1974crc}.
 Hence, metal hydride storage is a safe, volume-efficient method suitable for onboard vehicle applications.
 Hydrogen typically stored within the lattice structure of metal hydrides is attached to metal atoms.
 Metal-hydrogen combinations yield two types of hydrides, $\alpha$-phase which absorbs some hydrogen, and $\beta$-phase where hydride is fully formed \cite{GRAY20111630}.
 Hydrogen storage in metal hydrides is influenced by various factors and involves several mechanistic steps.
 The ability of metals to dissociate hydrogen depends on surface structure, morphology, and purity \cite{DAVID2005169}.
 Factors such as the type of metal, type of hydride, and operating conditions impact the hydrogen storage capacity of metal hydrides.
 Light metals like Li, Be, Na, Mg, B, and Al form numerous metal–hydrogen compounds and are particularly intriguing owing to their lightweight and the large number of hydrogen atoms per metal atom, often in the order of H/M = 2 \cite{VERMA2023, das2023computational, LI201114512, ALI20211111, BARTHELEMY20177254}.